-The Board and Audit Committee comprise Army and ex-service members who receive no remuneration from the Trust.
+The Board and Audit Committee comprise Army, ex-service members and APS who receive no remuneration from the Trust.
 The Board will maintain continuous strategic oversight of current and future capability to maximise its utility to Army.

-The Secretariat is situated in Army Headquarters and the Department of Defence supports its resources, including APS staff, office accommodation and ICT services.
+The Secretariat is situated in Army Headquarters and the Department of Defence supports its resources, including APS staff, office accommodation, ICT services and corporate governance supports.
+The supports include but not limit to Freedom of Information, Fraud Risk Control, Occupational Health and Safety and Security (including Cyber Security).